ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 ### 🌿 The Spiramycel System Architecture

-Spiramycel is structured as a lightweight organic femto language model (OFLM), designed to operate with minimal parameters while maintaining the ability to adapt, heal, and remain silent when necessary.
+Spiramycel is structured as a lightweight oscillatory femto language model (OFLM), designed to operate with minimal parameters while maintaining the ability to adapt, heal, and remain silent when necessary.

 Its architecture consists of five key modules: